Stickelberger elements and Kolyvagin systems

 \subsection{Global duality and a comparison of Selmer groups}

-In this section, we compare classical Selmer groups (which we wish to relate to the $L$-values) to modified Selmer groups (for which we are able to apply the Kolyvagin system machinery and compute in terms of $L$-values).
+In this section, we compare the classical Selmer group (which we wish to relate to $L$-values) to the modified Selmer groups (for which we will apply the Kolyvagin system machinery and which we will compute in terms of $L$-values).
 The necessary tool to accomplish this comparison is Poitou-Tate global duality.